Peter Lawton G7IXH

 3) Lastly, an integrator with a standing bias of 2.5 volts.
 The output of the integrator controls a varicap placed across the VFO coil.

-The effect of all of the above is that the vfo is constrained to head for the frequency which produces an average XOR output of 2.5 volts.
+The effect of all of the above is that the vfo hovers around the frequency which produces an average XOR output of 2.5 volts.
 It is important to realise (I'll say it again!) that the XOR output at an instant can only be either 0 volts or 5 volts.
 An average of 2.5 volts means that it is a square wave at that point (half the time "high", half the time "low").
-Note finally that the "step" (distance between lock points, in Hz) is a function (among other things) of the delay time between the two data streams in the frequency to voltage convertor.
+Note finally that the "step" (distance between lock points or "hover points", in Hz) is a function (among other things) of the delay time between the two data streams in the frequency to voltage convertor.
 It is best to achieve the required delay for your chosen "step" by using a fast clock with many delay stages (use a shift register, say) rather than a single delay stage and a slower clock.
 The faster the clock, the more powerful is the stabiliser, simply because it will catch any drift sooner and correct it before it can accumulate.

 And a final, final note - The above describes a "type 1" stabiliser (uses the reference frequency derived from a crystal oscillator for the two "clock" inputs to the stabiliser.
 The "clock" and the "signal" can be swapped over to produce a "type 2" stabiliser, which will have somewhat different characteristics (in particular a dependence of the "step" on the signal frequency).